 the product.
 If the puck jammed, it could cause the can to explode and cause a delay in the packaging line for cleanup.

 The visual human inspection could not detect many of the dents that caused the jams.
 Machine vision inspection offered higher detection rates, faster speeds, and minimized downtime.

 EPIC completed preliminary design to assure the most efficient process and accurate cost quotation.
 After reviewing the objectives and challenges with the client, EPIC’s machine builders and engineers completed an analysis of the line and created an implementation plan that included the following elements:

 - EPIC’s machine builders fabricating a custom-built rotary canister inspection machine to be integrated into the packaging line, before the filler

 - A custom lighting solution including collimated camera lenses to wash out graphics for dent inspection

-- One camera located at the beginning of the machine to check for coating on lip of canister and debris inside canister
+- One camera located at the beginning of the machine to check for coating on the lip of canister and debris inside the canister

 - One common reject station after canisters exited machine but before being filled with product